Join our Student Nursing Associate Apprenticeship at UHBW!

 Starting date

-The start date for the programme aligns with UWE and Weston College course start dates.
+The start date for the programme aligns with BPP and Weston College course start dates.

-Click here to register your interest in our Trainee Nursing Associate Apprenticeship
+Click here to register your interest in our Student Nursing Associate Apprenticeship

-What Band will I get paid as a Trainee Nursing Associate?
+What Band will I get paid as a Student Nursing Associate?

 Can I choose which University I attend?